home-assistant-ecosystem/workshops/README.md

-# workshops
+# Workshops, talks, awards

-Material of Home Assistant workshops
+Presentation material of Home Assistant for workshops, talks and awards.